"Hearst Magazines and Yahoo may earn commission or revenue on some items through the links below."

+Coming into the world at the beginning of a sign can also feel different than coming in at the end, Joyce explains.
 "When you are in a new sign, you are looking ahead.
-You are occupied with what you need to learn in order to advance," she explains.
+You are occupied with what you need to learn in order to advance," she says.
 "The difficulty of being on the cusp or end of a sign is that you can feel stuck.
 You don’t know what to expect."

 For starters, you might be a bit of a know-it-all, but that's not necessarily a negative trait.
-(So don't @ the messenger, okay?)
+(So don't kill the messenger, okay?)
 "Cusp souls feel they know more than others—and often, they do," says Joyce, noting that some are even geniuses.

 Because cusp signs are born during a time of transition, it's up to you to either lead the way, running toward change, or jog in place, staying where it's comfortable.
 Not so surprisingly, the first path "requires courage and risk," says Joyce, but hey, isn't that what life is all about?